swiftlang/swift-evolution/proposals/0456-stdlib-span-properties.md

 During the evolution of Swift, we have learned that closure-based API are difficult to compose, especially with one another.
 They can also require alterations to support new language features.
 For example, the generalization of closure-taking API for non-copyable values as well as typed throws is ongoing; adding more closure-taking API may make future feature evolution more labor-intensive.
 By instead relying on returned values, whether from computed properties or functions, we build for greater composability.
 Use cases where this approach falls short should be reported as enhancement requests or bugs.

-#### Giving the properties different names
+#### Different naming for the properties

-We chose the names `storage` and `bytes` because those reflect _what_ they represent.
-Another option would be to name the properties after _how_ they represent what they do, which would be `span` and `rawSpan`.
-It is possible the name `storage` would be deemed to clash too much with existing properties of types that would like to provide views of their internal storage with `Span`-providing properties.
-For example, the Standard Library's concrete `SIMD`-conforming types have a property `var _storage`.
-The current proposal means that making this property of `SIMD` types into public API would entail a name change more significant than simply removing its leading underscore.
+We originally proposed the name `storage` for the `span` properties introduced here.
+That name seems to imply that the returned `Span` is the storage itself, rather than a view of the storage.
+That would be misleading for types that own their storage, especially those that delegate their storage to another type, such as a `ContiguousArray`.
+In such cases, it would make sense to have a `storage` property whose type is the type that implements the storage.

 #### Disallowing the definition of non-escapable properties of non-escapable types